EMCMS/DataSci4Chem.jl/docs/src/svd.md

 julia> plot([C[1,:] Capprox[1,:]], label=["C" "Capprox"])
 ```
 ![](https://github.com/EMCMS/DataSci4Chem.jl/blob/main/docs/src/assets/svd_approx.png)
 Isn't that nice?
-The approximation actually looks smoother than the original data!
+The approximation is actually smoother than the original data!
 Try to think why this is the case.
 More importantly, the SVD method to analyze a data matrix also works when the number of components is larger (and it would be difficult to "guess" the number of components contained in the samples): very often the list of weights ("singular values") is dominated by the first few, and they represent the components present in the data set.

 ### Chemical Kinetics